florian-bd/social-data/README.md

 - URL management, URLs don't update, this would be useful for browser back button for example and deep linking

 - Rendering optimization, not all posts should be rendered in the DOM.
 Especially with all the images.
+One easy solution would be to show only 10 and load more as the user is scrolling.

 - Build optimization, I didn't look into that here but it's something to be aware of for production